 IDRs represent the right to receive an increasing percentage (15.0%, 25.0% and 50.0%) of our quarterly distributions from operating surplus after the minimum quarterly distribution and the target distribution levels (as described under Minimum Quarterly Distribution below) have been achieved.
-Circle K holds our IDRs and has the right to transfer these rights at any time.
-Our current distribution per unit exceeds the 15% threshold.
+As of December 31, 2019, DMP held our IDRs and had the right to transfer these rights at any time.
+As of December 31, 2019, the current distribution per unit exceeded the 15% threshold.